hallorant/bigmit/z80unit/README.md

 * No line numbers for assertion failures.
 We have to enhance zmac to get this feature.

+* We have left the 16-bit magnitude comparisons as future work.
+Please let us know if that limiting your testing.

 * Tests have to use `zmac --zmac ...` because we use a lot of advanced features George Phillips added to zmac.
 Please realize you do not have to do this for